Oussamamouhtal/DataAssimilation/README.md

 ## Usage

 To run the 4D-Var data assimilation process, you need to have the necessary model, operators, and solver files in place.
-The main function is 'fourDvar', which returns a list of values of the quadratic cost function.
-You can run 'logger.py' to generate a plot showing the convergence of the Gauss-Newton process or plot just the second inner loop to benchmark different inner solvers.
+The main function is `fourDvar`, implemented in `fourdvar.py`, which returns a list of values of the quadratic cost function.
+You can run `logger.py` to generate a plot showing the convergence of the Gauss-Newton process or plot just the second inner loop to benchmark different inner solvers.